Flipped Math Classes FAQ

 - like working in groups and in a social atmosphere

-- like the idea of reviewing information before it is covered and solved (in groups) during class time
+- like the idea of reviewing information before class and completing homework (in groups) during class time

-- are comfortable enough on the computer, but still, want a face-to-face environment
+- are comfortable learning on the computer, but still, want a face-to-face environment

 The flipped classes meet four hours a week in a regular classroom with an instructor.
 Prior to each class meeting, you will watch a video lecture or read through the textbook and create a set of notes to bring to class.
 In the classroom, your instructor will review some key ideas.
 Then you will work in groups to complete your math exercises for the day.
 All students follow the course schedule at the same pace.